pivotal-cf/docs-pks/console-ova-deployment-prereqs.hbs.md

 ---

-VMware Tanzu Kubernetes Grid Integrated Edition Management Console is provided as an OVA template that requires at a minimum the vSphere resources described in [Virtual Infrastructure Prerequisites](console-prereqs-vsphere.html).
+{{  vars.product_full }} Management Console is provided as an OVA template that requires at a minimum the vSphere resources described in [Virtual Infrastructure Prerequisites](console-prereqs-vsphere.html).

 For more information, see [When Should I Use Tanzu Kubernetes Grid Integrated Edition Management Console?](./vsphere-index.html#when-to-use-console)